Each painting has a story that begins with a moment, one that is most likely swept away with the next moment.

 Nothing is constant and my paintings are a monument to that exactly.

 My paintings layer experiences.
 They are what comes out of grabbing moments: sounds of seagulls, crows and sirens, looking at historical paintings and responding, hospital experiences, maybe too many of them, and the loveliness of a magnolia in spring.

-I enjoy the rhythm of working slowly, carefully beginning the foundation of a journey with an end I cannot yet perceive.
-I enjoy responding to that impulse – sometimes with a large brush, a sweeping mark and at other times, with very tiny determined lines.
-I do not rely on precise imagery but I do bring into the work many architectural and biological influences.
+At first I work slowly, mimicking life; carefully, beginning the foundation of a journey with an end I cannot yet perceive.
+I respond to that impulse – sometimes with a large brush, a sweeping mark and at other times, very tiny determined lines.

 My childhood was full of wonder.
 I lived in Guam, Georgia and California; I played in clear ocean waters and interacted with a culture rich in myth and legends.
 I read books.
 I fished for crawdads in a creek, rode horses like a hooligan in the countryside, picked berries and learned about intense prejudice.
 I overcame extreme shyness and briefly rebelled.
 Each of these places had a profound impact on me and the memories from each shape my work.
 I thought I would be a doctor, then a scientist.
 Finally, I resolved to pursue painting, receiving my BFA from the School of the Art Institute of Chicago in 2004 and my MFA from the University of Wisconsin-Madison in 2007.